 Q3: Shouldn't it be possible for an NFc not configured with an SCPc to be able to discover the SCPp to reach an NFp, e.g. when not all NFc in the PLMN are configured with an SCPc and it is desired to reach an NFp via an SCPp?

-SA2 Answer 3: AN NFc is not forbidden to discover an SCP if it is authorized to use the NRF discovery service.
+SA2 Answer 3: TS 23.501, 6.3.16 states “An NF is configured with its serving SCP(s)”.
+However, any consumer authorized to use the NRF discovery service my use the returned NF and/or SCP profiles in ways not covered by the standard.
 This can be a network deployment choice outside standards.
 Thus no specific text to stage 2 will be added.